 Strain measurement

-The deformation of structural elements subjected to variable stresses is measured using strain gauges.
-The strain gauge is a device which, glued to the surface of a structural element, can measure its deformation when subjected to forces.
+The strain gauge is a device which, when bonded to the surface of a structural element, can measure the element deformation when subjected to forces.
 In the case of resistive or electrical strain gauges, the operating principle is that of a grid resistance, placed on a patch called “matrix”, which varies according to the deformation.
-By means of a parameter k called “gage factor”, depending on the type of configuration and measurement material used, it is possible to correlate the measurement of the electrical quantity to deformation.
+By means of a parameter k called “gauge factor”, depending on the type of configuration and measurement material used, it is possible to correlate the measurement of the electrical quantity to deformation.

 Reference standards: UNI 10478-2:1998; UNI 10478-5:1998